GSA/ficam-playbooks/_playbooks/pivi_for_issuers.md

 The PKI certificates are where the identity assurance and authenticator assurance are asserted during use in networks, facilities, and systems.
 All PIV-I identity credentials must contain certificates issued from one of the Certification Authorities which operate under a Federal Public Key Infrastructure (Federal PKI) Certificate Policy listed above.

 There are certification authorities which operate and are audited for compliance to these certificate policies.
 The certification authorities also have registration authority services which may be built or operated by third-parties such as federal agencies or commercial service providers.
-The registration authority services encompass the _systems and processes_ where the initial collection of the Personally Identifiable Information (PII) is performed for the PIV or PIV-I identity assurance and lifecycle management functions.[^3] All certification authorities and registration authority components are subject to audits for compliance to management, operational, and technical controls specified in their respective certificate policies.[^4]
+The registration authority services encompass the _systems and processes_ where the initial collection of the Personally Identifiable Information (PII) is performed for the PIV or PIV-I identity assurance and lifecycle management functions.[^2] All certification authorities and registration authority components are subject to audits for compliance to management, operational, and technical controls specified in their respective certificate policies.[^3]

-Within this boundary of more than [100 existing and audited Certification Authorities](https://playbooks.idmanagement.gov/fpki/tools/fpkigraph/){:target="_blank"}{:rel="noopener noreferrer"}, there are options operated and available for direct use by federal departments within the Executive Branch.
+Within this boundary of more than [100 existing and audited Certification Authorities](https://playbooks.idmanagement.gov/fpki/tools/fpkigraph/), there are options operated and available for direct use by federal departments within the Executive Branch.
 There are also certification authorities which are operated for non-federal executive branch entities including legislative and judicial branch agencies, and state, local, tribal, territorial, international, and commercial partners.

 The certificate policies extension Object IDentifier (OID) contained in the certificates asserts the identity assurance of the person presenting the credential and certificate, how the private keys are stored and managed, and how the certificate should be validated for usage.